 Some brands have even gone as far as to collaborate on new product lines with their direct customers.
 All this makes it easier for brands to grow sales build loyalty and create brand advocates - without spending a fortune on third-party advertising.

-This direct connection also allows brands to personalise the customer experience more than they ever could in a third-party store.
+This direct connection also allows brands to personalize the customer experience more than they ever could in a third-party store.
 Warby Parker and Glossier for example have created quizzes to help shoppers choose their perfect products.

 This information can be used to understand customer needs purchase patterns and the consumer journey.
 This in turn allows brands to personalize their messaging create better D2C marketing campaigns and create effective paths to conversion.
 They can also build targeted audiences and use granular geographic data to improve their ad placements.